Takeaways

 No. As of 2017, Doorman is no longer in business.

 While 2015 was a prosperous year for the startup, Doorman could not anticipate the buying habits of its consumers.
 In short, Doorman offered customers unlimited deliveries at subsidized prices.
-Unfortunately, unlimited deliveries caused customers to order twice as many packages.
-As a result, Doorman began losing money with every delivery.
+And, according to the U.S. Government Accountability Office, Americans have increased their package deliveries to over 50 million a year, effectively overwhelming delivery systems such as Doorman.
+As such, unlimited deliveries caused customers to order twice as many packages and as a result, Doorman began losing money with every delivery.

-So, Doorman responded to the crisis with subscription price hikes and even eliminated the option of unlimited deliveries.
+So, Doorman responded to the crisis with subscription price hikes – which was initially $19 a month — and eliminated the option of unlimited deliveries.
 In the end, the Doorman delivery app couldn’t sustain its business model and eventually ran out of capital.

 Doorman shut down all operations on October 6, 2017.